 In December 2016, Annual Improvements to IFRS Standards 2014-2016 Cycle was published.
 The amendments to IFRS 12 Disclosure of Interests in Other Entities clarify that an entity is not required to disclose summarised financial information for interests classified as held for sale.
 However, the other disclosure requirements in IFRS 12 apply to interests in entities within the scope of IFRS 5 Non-current Assets Held for Sale and Discontinued Operations.
 The Swiss Life Group currently does not have any interests in entities classified as held for sale.
 An entity shall apply those amendments retrospectively for annual periods beginning on or after 1 January 2017.
-Additionally, amendments to IAS 28 Investments in Associates and Joint Ventures were issued which clarify that a venture capital organisation, or a mutual fund, unit trust and similar entities may elect, at initial recognition, to measure investments in an associate or joint venture.
-An entity shall apply those amendments retrospectively for annual periods beginning on or after 1 January 2017.
+Additionally, amendments to IAS 28 Investments in Associates and Joint Ventures were issued which clarify that a venture capital organisation, or a mutual fund, unit trust and similar entities may elect, at initial recognition, to measure investments in an associate or joint venture at fair value through profit or loss separately for each associate or joint venture.
+An entity shall apply those amendments retrospectively for annual periods beginning on or after 1 January 2018.

 In December 2016, IFRIC 22 Foreign Currency Transactions and Advance Consideration was issued.
 This Interpretation addresses how to determine the date of the transaction for the purpose of determining the exchange rate to use on initial recognition of the related asset, expense or income (or part of it) on the derecognition of a non-monetary asset or non-monetary liability arising from the payment or receipt of advance consideration in a foreign currency.
-The date of the transaction for the purpose of determining the exchange rate to use on initial recognition of the related asset, expense or income (or part of it) is the date on which an entity initially recognises the non-monetary asset or non-monetary liability arising from the payment or receipt of advance consideration for annual reporting periods beginning on or after 1 January 2018.
+The date of the transaction for the purpose of determining the exchange rate to use on initial recognition of the related asset, expense or income (or part of it) is the date on which an entity initially recognises the non-monetary asset or non-monetary liability arising from the payment or receipt of advance consideration.
+An entity shall apply this Interpretation for annual reporting periods beginning on or after 1 January 2018.
 The Swiss Life Group is currently not affected by such transactions.